men’s mental health

 Substance use

 As a man, you’re more likely to turn to substances to cope with the stress or numb the pain coming from emotional distress, trauma or symptoms of mental health condition.
-In Scotland alone, men are three times as likely as women to experience death through substance use.
+In Scotland alone, men are three times more likely to experience a drug misuse death.

 Suicidal thoughts

-Due to the stigma around men’s mental health and societal expectations, men have a higher rate of completed suicides than women.
-Some of the signs of suicidal thoughts in men include social withdrawal, expressing feelings of hopelessness and changes in behaviour like sudden calmness or increased risk-taking.
-In the UK, men aged between 45-49 have the highest suicide rates compared to any other age group.
+Men have a higher rate of completed suicides than women.
+Some of these signs of suicidal thoughts in men include social withdrawal, expressing feelings of hopelessness and changes in behaviour like sudden calmness or increased risk-taking.
+According to figures published by the National Records of Scotland, there were 792 probable suicide deaths in 2023, an increase of 30 from the previous year.
+In the same report, the suicide rate of males were three times higher than the rate for females.

 Post-Traumatic Stress Disorder (PTSD)

-Men, especially those in professions with a higher likelihood of exposure to trauma (e.g., military, emergency services), may experience PTSD.
-If you are a man, you might experience PTSD symptoms differently from women.
-You may be more likely to express distress through externalising behaviours, such as anger, aggression, or risky activities.
-Men with PTSD might be more prone to physical symptoms like headaches or digestive issues as a way of expressing psychological distress.
+Men, especially those in professions with a higher likelihood of exposure to trauma (e.g. military, emergency services), may experience PTSD.
+Men might experience PTSD symptoms differently from women.
+You may be more likely to express distress through externalising behaviours, such as anger, aggression or partaking risky activities.

 Attention Deficit Hyperactivity Disorder (ADHD)

 Whilst often associated with childhood, ADHD can persist into adulthood.
 As a man, you are more likely to be diagnosed with ADHD than a woman.
-Men with ADHD may struggle with focus, impulsivity, restlessness and hyperactivity, potentially affecting their everyday functioning at work and at home environment.
+Men with ADHD may struggle with focus, impulsivity, restlessness and hyperactivity, potentially affecting their everyday functioning at work and in a home environment.

 What mental health conditions are underdiagnosed in men?

 Although statistics show that women are more likely to be diagnosed, men are less likely to get treated.
-Whilst men exhibit more externalising behaviours (i.e., behaviours directed outwards), such as anger and hyperactivity and physical symptoms like headaches and chronic pain, women tend to have greater rates of internalising behaviours (i.e., behaviours directed inwards), such as fear and withdrawal.
-But just because, as a man, you show your emotions differently doesn’t mean you don’t experience the same challenges.
+While men exhibit more externalising behaviours (i.e. behaviours directed outwards), such as anger and hyperactivity, women tend to have greater rates of internalising behaviours (i.e. behaviours directed inwards), such as fear and withdrawal.

 How can I support my mental health?